-Kapil Sharma’s To-be Wife Ginni Chatrath Dances Her Heart Out At Chooda Ceremony!
+Kapil Sharma’s Wife-to-be Ginni Chatrath Dances Her Heart Out At Chooda Ceremony!

 Kapil-Ginni Wedding Guests

-According to the reports, the VIP guests have been invited for the wedding.
+According to the reports, the VIP guests have already been invited for the wedding.
 Apparently, invitations have been sent to Ram Nath Kovind, Narendra Modi, Navjot Singh Sidhu, Amitabh Bachchan, Salman Khan, Shahrukh Khan and other Bollywood and political leaders.
 Even Sunil Grover has been invited for the wedding.
-There are reports of about 2,000 members attending Kapil's wedding.
+There are reports that about 2,000 members would be attending Kapil's wedding.
 There will be tight security at the wedding.

 View this post on Instagram